Last updated on January 4th, 2022

-They say, necessity is the mother of invention.
+They say necessity is the mother of invention.
 And it has rightly been so, in case of sliding-door wardrobes!

-Although hinged-door wardrobes have been around for way longer, and have given us a fairly simple way of storing our clothes and accessories, space constraints and some of the limitations that they came with, led to a switch to sliding door mechanism in wardrobes, over a period of time.
+Although hinged-door wardrobes have been around for way longer, and have given us a fairly simple way of storing our clothes and accessories, space constraints and some of the limitations that they came with, led to a switch to sliding door mechanisms in wardrobes, over a period of time.

 1. They’re Easy To Install